African Things To Do

 Drier conditions usually make overland travel easier

-Wetlands and river logistics can vary by season
+Water levels and access can vary by season

 • Flexibility